annamastag/german-hhws-hospital-admissions/README.md

 ## Reproducibility notes

 - Run all scripts from the repository root.
-- Folder and file names are case-sensitive on Linux and in many secure computing environments.
 - Some scripts create their output directories automatically, whereas others assume that the required directories already exist.
 - Files in `data/processed/fdz_outputs/` must retain the filenames referenced in the scripts unless all corresponding paths are updated.
 - Some scripts represent alternative or sensitivity analyses and are not required for reproduction of the primary estimates.